samumantha/csc-env-eff/slides/10_speed_up_jobs.md

    - In this case, there is likely a more efficient solution
 - If running your jobs become slightly more complex, with _e.g._ some minor dependencies, workflows can be used.
    - Some potential solutions are listed on CSCs [High throughput page](https://docs.csc.fi/computing/running/throughput/)
-   - There are naturally lots of choice: [FireWorks](https://materialsproject.github.io/fireworks/), [Snakemake](https://snakemake.github.io/), [Knime](https://www.knime.com/), [BioBB](http://mmb.irbbarcelona.org/biobb/), ...
+   - There are naturally lots of choices: [FireWorks](https://materialsproject.github.io/fireworks/), [Snakemake](https://snakemake.github.io/), [Knime](https://www.knime.com/), [BioBB](http://mmb.irbbarcelona.org/biobb/), ...

 # Task farming 2.0

 - Task farming can be combined with _e.g._ OpenMP to speed up the subjobs,
 - And on top of those with MPI to run several jobs in parallel.
-   - In this setup you'd have three layers or parallelization array-MPI-OpenMP
+   - In this setup you'd have three layers or parallelization: array-MPI-OpenMP
    - Setting this up will take skill and time
    - Always test your setup - a typo can result in a lot of lost resources